ietf-wg-alto/draft-alto-oam-yang/others.md

   /alto:alto/alto:alto-server/data-source/feed-interval:
   : This leaf specifies a period for an ALTO server to wait for updates published by the data source.
 A malicious client could attempt to set a very low/large value to this node.
 Setting a very low value could attack the data source.
-And Setting a very large value would lead to maintaining stale data in the ALTO server.
+  Setting a very large value would lead to maintaining stale data in the ALTO server.

   /alto/alto-server/data-source/poll-interval: